-Trigger Conditions Consequence Termination of Reserve Fund Amortisation The arrears level exceeds 1.0%.
-The reserve fund is not funded at its required level on the previous payment date.
-Less than three years have elapsed since closing.
-The target amount of the reserve fund will not be reduced on any payment date on which these occur.
+Trigger Conditions Consequence Termination of Reserve Fund The arr ears level exceed s 1.5%.
+The target amount of the reserve fund will Amortisation The reserve fund is not funded at its required level on the previous payment date. not be reduced on any payment date on Less than two years have elapsed since closing. which these occur.

-Reserve Fund: The reserve fund has been funded up front with a subordinated loan granted by the originator for an amount equal to 10% of the notes.
+Reserve Fund: The reserve fund has been funded up front with a subordinated loan granted by the originator for an amount equal to 7% of the notes.
 It provides both credit and liquidity protection to the notes.